 June 2011 | Full Issue in PDF Format

-Although efforts to curb cargo and warehouse theft of pharmaceuticals have paid off, greater vigilance is necessary to ensure the security of drugs, the FDA and industry experts say.
+Although efforts to curb cargo and warehouse theft of medical products have paid off, greater vigilance is necessary to ensure the security of product, the FDA and industry experts say.

 ePublishing :: CMS, Hosting & Web Development | © Copyright by FDAnewsAll rights reserved.
 Do not duplicate or redistribute in any form.